Tsum Valley Trek-16 Days

 As the trail ascends and descends through different villages like Chumling, Chhokang Paro, Nile, Gho village, and Gumba Lungdang, you will have ample opportunities to see the lifestyle of the locals.
 There are also many monasteries, stupas, chortens, and prayer flags scattered along the trail.

 The villagers are used to seeing tourists and have also developed comfortable teahouses for them.
-Yet their lives still remain untouched by modernization.
+Yet their lives remain untouched by modernization.

 Beyond the cultural richness of Tsum Valley, it boasts breathtaking natural beauty, dramatic landscapes, vast alpine meadows, and towering Himalayan mountains such as Ganesh Himal, Himalchuli, Boudha Himal, Shringi Himal, etc.